Wakanda/threadify/readme.md

 // Requires a module to run in a NodeWorker.
 // Defined in PROJECT/backend/modules/db
+// @param module module path to require
-var db = threadify.require( 'db' );
+// @param reserved "true" if the worker pool is dedicated to this module and must not run another module. var db = threadify.require( 'db' );
 db.helloWorld( {name: 'john'} );
 ```